 - Pain doesn’t slowly escalate throughout the day but initiates sharply at once (although for ITBS, it can do both).

 - Deep knee-bends do not cause sharp pain.

 - No obvious damage to the structural integrity of your general knee area.

 - Pain is derived from under or around the kneecap.
 While pain can be experienced anywhere in the general vicinity of the knee, the focal point is always on the kneecap.

 - Discomfort is experienced when pressing on the kneecap.

 - Pain is worse when moving up a set of stairs or hills and is noticeably less when moving downwards, though it may be equally painful doing both.

 - The pain escalated slowly, over months and years, and gets gradually worse throughout the day.

 - Pain is worse when sitting and once standing up, takes time to go down.

-- Obvious structural integrity issues such as knock-knees, flat feet, or kneecaps which are at an angle.
+- Obvious structural integrity issues such as knock-knees, flat feet, or kneecaps that are at an angle.

-- Pain can be both sharp or a “dull toothache” pain at rest.
+- Pain can be both sharp or dull at rest.

 - Squatting or jumping can be extremely painful.